remarkjs/remark-directive/readme.md

 ## Syntax tree

-This plugin applies a mdast utility to build and serialize the AST.
+This plugin applies one mdast utility to build and serialize the AST.
 See its readme for the node types supported in the tree:

 *   [`mdast-util-directive`](https://github.com/syntax-tree/mdast-util-directive#syntax-tree)